karlvr/SyntaxPane/CONTRIBUTING.md

     git push origin --delete issue-descriptive-name-branch
     ```

-- Check out the master branch (or the branch into which your work was merged):
+- Check out the `work` branch, or if it does not exist, the `master` branch (or the branch into which your work was merged):

     ```shell
-    git checkout master -f
+    git checkout work -f
     ```

 - Delete the local branch: